IAmJonoBo/Hephaestus/docs/how-to/operating-safely.md

 ### Built-in Safety Features

+1. **Mandatory Preview**: Every invocation runs a dry-run first and renders a Rich table preview so you can inspect pending deletions before anything touches disk.

+2. **Typed Confirmation Outside the Root**: If cleanup would touch paths outside the detected workspace root (e.g., `--extra-path /tmp`), the CLI pauses and requires you to type `CONFIRM` unless you pass `--yes` explicitly.

-1. **Git Repository Detection**: By default, cleanup operates from the git repository root.
+3. **Git Repository Detection**: By default, cleanup operates from the git repository root.
 If no git repository is detected, it uses the current working directory.

-2. **Excluded Paths**: The `.git` directory is excluded by default unless you explicitly pass `--include-git`.
+4. **Excluded Paths**: The `.git` directory is excluded by default unless you explicitly pass `--include-git`.

-3. **Virtual Environment Protection**: When cleaning build artifacts, the command preserves `.venv/site-packages` unless you're cleaning the virtual environment itself with `--include-poetry-env`.
+5. **Virtual Environment Protection**: When cleaning build artifacts, the command preserves `.venv/site-packages` unless you're cleaning the virtual environment itself with `--include-poetry-env`.

+6. **Audit Manifests**: Successful runs emit a JSON manifest under `.hephaestus/audit/` (or the path provided to `--audit-manifest`) capturing the options, removals, skips, and errors for compliance reviews.

 ### Dangerous Operations to Avoid